 Kurhaus of Baden-Baden – 1834

-Germany plays host to the Kurhaus of Baden-Baden casino and this casino dates back to the early 19th century.
+Germany’s Kurhaus of Baden-Baden casino dates back to the early 19th century.
 It changed to a casino in 1834 and since then has been one of the most popular casinos in the country.

 The inside of the casino is absolutely stunning and is one of the grandest that you can find anywhere in Europe.
 The casino was massively popular back in the day due to gambling being illegal in France, and thousands used to flock there every month given that it wasn’t too far from the France/Germany border.